 The DSL is a member of the senior leadership team.
-Our DSL is Mr Carl Mundy.
+Our DSL is John Hopkins, Assistant Head - Inclusion.
 The DSL takes lead responsibility for child protection and wider safeguarding.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.

-Outside school hours the DSL can be contacted by email: mundy@blenheim.surrey.sch.uk
+They can also be contacted out of school hours if necessary, via email (jhopkins@stm.beds.sch.uk) or via CPOMs Alert.